 If you have a few extra days up your sleeve, I highly recommend heading further south of Peru and into Bolivia.

-You will need around four to five extra days to visit these locations in Bolivia if you do wish to add them to your Backpacking Peru itinerary.
+You will need around four to five extra days to visit these locations in Bolivia if you do wish to add them to your itinerary.

 GETTING AROUND PERU

-There are are two main modes of transport for getting around on your backpacking Peru adventure and that is by bus or by plane.
+There are two main modes of transport for getting around Peru and that is by bus or by plane.

-Traveling by bus when backpacking Peru, in my opinion, is the best way to get around this South American country.
+Traveling by bus, in my opinion, is the best way to get around Peru.
 There are some cheap, dodgy buses out there and then there are the more expensive bus companies, though these are generally a lot safer.